adamzvolanek/DevRackDocs/devrack/docker stacks/cloud/filebrowser_quantum.md

 1. Login to FileBrowser Quantum docker container as admin and enter the default admin credentials defined in the `config/config.yaml` file: admin123!.
 2. Upon login, select Okay on the prompt.
-3. Select the admin's cog wheel at the top left and click **Access Management**.
+3. Select the admin's cog wheel (Settings For User) at the top left and click **Access Management**.
    1. Click **New** and click the Deny drop-down and select **Allow**.
    2. Enter "admin" into the field.
    3. Click the **+** symbol.